thi-ng/blog/2015/20151116-linked-data-clojurescript-workshop.md

-Marcin Ignac (one of the participants and fellow computational designer) also just [shared some of his own workshop experiences](http://marcinignac.com/blog/what-i-like-about-clojure/) (and some great “homework” examples) over on his blog.
+Marcin Ignac (one of the participants and fellow computational designer) also just [shared some of his own workshop experiences](http://marcinignac.com/blog/what-i-like-about-clojure/) (and some great "homework" examples) over on his blog.

 ## Graphs, RDF, SPARQL and the Linked Data model

-Some background: I’ve been fascinated by graphs as general data structure for a long time and think it’s safe to say they’re becoming an ever increasingly popular choice, especially for greenfield projects.
-Graphs are more natural and friendlier to deal with than tables or document stores when dealing with complex data relationships and many [large public datasets](http://wiki.dbpedia.org/) have been expressed as graphs way before [neo4j](https://neo4j.com) appeared and had any commercial success and way before Facebook’s [GraphQL](https://graphql.org/), which recently/finally introduced the whole idea as big news to the big wide world of JS devs.
+Some background: I've been fascinated by graphs as general data structure for a long time and think it's safe to say they're becoming an ever increasingly popular choice, especially for greenfield projects.
+Graphs are more natural and friendlier to deal with than tables or document stores when dealing with complex data relationships and many [large public datasets](http://wiki.dbpedia.org/) have been expressed as graphs way before [neo4j](https://neo4j.com) appeared and had any commercial success and way before Facebook's [GraphQL](https://graphql.org/), which recently/finally introduced the whole idea as big news to the big wide world of JS devs.

-With all the current excitement around these two platforms (for example), I’m always somewhat taken aback by the fact that so many developers have either never heard of RDF (the W3C’s [Resource Description Format](https://www.w3.org/TR/rdf11-primer/)) or (worse) never want to work with it again.
+With all the current excitement around these two platforms (for example), I'm always somewhat taken aback by the fact that so many developers have either never heard of RDF (the W3C's [Resource Description Format](https://www.w3.org/TR/rdf11-primer/)) or (worse) never want to work with it again.
 I can somewhat share the top-level thinking behind the latter sentiment, since historically (RDF is in existence since 1999), the format had been closely associated with XML (originally the de-facto encoding) and its large/verbose Java tooling.
 However, _RDF is an abstract data model_ encoding knowledge statements with clearly defined semantics.
-It’s not tied to XML or any other particular representation.
+It's not tied to XML or any other particular representation.
 All what really matters is a standard way to encode data / knowledge as triples of _subject, predicate, object,_ and use, where possible, URIs to provide uniqueness and dereferencing capabilities to